AZHenley/knox/README.md

 # The Knox Programming Language

-Knox is an experimental language for learning Go and exploring language design.
+Knox is an experimental language as I learn Go and explore compiler design.
 The compiler is written in Go and generates Go.
-The compiler is entirely hand-written, from the lexer to the type checker.
+The compiler consists of a lexer, recurseive-descent parser, semantic analyzer, and code emitter.

 The principles and major features behind the design of Knox are:
  - Small language.
 Simple and consistent syntax with few constructs, as an alternative to Go.